Yakrel/odin-recipes/README.md

-With this project I will demonstrate my skills on HTML.
+With this project I have demonstrated my skills on HTML.